tsiemens/gmail-tools/README.md

 #### Other filter features
 - The `filter replace` command allows you do to do regex replacements on all filters.

+### Command Aliases
+As a convenience feature, command aliases can be specified in config.yaml under the Aliases section.
+Each entry consists of the alias name and a command to run.

+Aliases MAY reference each other (though there is a maximum depth enforced)

+Positional arguments passed to the alias can be placed in a specific location in the target command by using $n (starting at $1).
+Note that positional arguments MUST either come before any flags or after the -- marker, since at alias parse time, the semantics of the flags in the target command are not yet known.

+The remainder of the arguments (not specified explicitly via $n) can also be placed with $R. This defaults to the end of the command argument list.

 ## Set up/Development
 ### Building
 ```